Polymorphic Coverage Types: Implementation and Evaluation

 \subsection{Case Study: Well-Typed STLC Terms}

-\debugte{}{We have also applied \name{} to a more substantial example: a generator for well-typed simply typed lambda calculus (STLC) terms in the vein of \citet{LG+17,PC+11}.
+We have also applied \name{} to a more substantial example: a generator for well-typed simply typed lambda calculus (STLC) terms adapted from \citet{LG+17,PCRH+11}.
 Such a generator can be used to test that the typing relation guarantees the expected runtime behaviors of programs, e.g. progress and preservation.
 In addition to the complexity of the coverage property itself (well-typedness), this case study features multiple inductive datatypes (for types, terms, and typing contexts, as shown in \autoref{fig:stlc-lang}), and 13 auxiliary functions.
-The coverage type of $\Code{gen\_term\_size}$, the top-level generator, stipulates that it can generate all terms of a desired type, up to a user-provided size bound:}
+The coverage type of $\Code{gen\_term\_size}$, the top-level generator, stipulates that it can generate all terms of a desired type, up to a user-provided size bound: